-A large portion of unincorporated county has relatively low rates of homeowner overpayment, below 40.0 percent, 59.0 percent of the RHNA capacity is anticipated in areas of low to moderate homeowner overpayment, including 64.9 percent of lower-income, 28.0 percent of moderate-income, and 72.3 percent of above moderate-income units.
-The remainder of RHNA capacity is anticipated to occur on sites with moderately high homeowner overpayment between 40.0 and 59.9 percent, with just 1.3 percent of the unit capacity located in areas where over 60.0 percent of homeowners overpay.
-Higher homeowner overpayment communities include North Richmond, El Sobrante, Montalvin Manor, Tara Hills, Bay Point, West Pittsburg, and along I-680, in which 33.8 percent of lower-income and 69.1 percent of moderate-income units are anticipated.
-An increase in the supply of lower- and moderate-income units in those areas impacted by overpayment will help to alleviate conditions that contribute to overpayment by reducing the gap between supply and demand for these housing types and further promoting housing mobility opportunities.
-Additionally, integration of above moderate-income units (27.7 percent) in these communities with higher homeowner overpayment may facilitate reduction of the concentration of cost burdened homeowners in these communities.
+A large portion of unincorporated county has relatively low rates of homeowner overpayment, below 39.9 percent, 68.8 percent of the RHNA capacity is anticipated in areas of low to moderate homeowner overpayment, including 75.7 percent of lower-income, 35.3 percent of moderate-income, and 74.8 percent of above moderate-income units.
+The remainder of RHNA capacity is anticipated to occur on sites with moderately high homeowner overpayment between 40.0 and 59.9 percent.
+Higher homeowner overpayment communities include North Richmond, El Sobrante, Montalvin Manor, Tara Hills, Bay Point, West Pittsburg, and along I-680, in which 24.3 percent of lower-income units and 64.7 percent of moderate-income units are anticipated.
+An increase in the supply of lowerand moderate-income units in those areas impacted by overpayment will help to alleviate conditions that contribute to overpayment by reducing the gap between supply and demand for these housing types and further promoting housing mobility opportunities.
+Additionally, integration of above moderate-income units (25.2 percent) in these communities with higher homeowner overpayment may facilitate reduction of the concentration of cost burdened homeowners in these communities.